p10rahulm/academic-paper-writing/README.md

         1. Intellectual Property rights of the journals
         2. Ethical guidelines in the research community
 2. What constitutes an Article or an Academic Paper
-    1. Hi Hellow
+    1. The Title
-    2. The introduction
+    2. Abstract
-    3. Science and the need for rigour
+    3. Keywords
+	4. Introduction
+	5. Literature Review
+	6. Methodology
+	7. Results and Analysis
+	8. Discussion
+	9. Conclusion
+	10. Bibliography
 3. How to get published
     1. Rejection as a right of passage for an academic
     2. Designing your research
+    3. So What?
-    3. How not to lose track
+	4. How not to lose track
         1. Knowing the end goal
         2. Creating a path
         3. Using tools
-    4. Tools to use while working
+    5. Tools to use while working
-    4. Getting the basics right
+    6. Getting the basics right
-    5. Getting the process right
+    7. Getting the process right
 	    1. Selecting a journal
 	    2. Selecting peers to publish with
 	    3. First Authorship
+	    4. Working with peers to get to a better paper
-	    4. Responding to reviewer commentary
+        5. Responding to reviewer commentary
-        5. Responding to requests for change
 4. References

 --------------------------------------